health benefits of cumin

-Regardless, the Cumin use in cooking, it is used medically to help digestion, stop cough, and heal pains.
-In Tunisia, people use it to fight against infection and to lower blood pressure; recently, Cumin is becoming more interesting based on the number of researches that discovered some essential benefits of Cumin.
+Regardless, the cumin used in cooking, it is used medically to help digestion, stop cough, and heal pains.
+In Tunisia, people use it to fight against infection and to lower blood pressure; recently, cumin is becoming more interesting based on the number of researches that discovered some essential benefits of Cumin.

 According to the database issued by the American Ministry of Agriculture, a teaspoon of cumin seeds contains the following: